-If you don't have access (or money to spend) on a specialized dog pool, try one of the more durable, hard plastic kiddy pools.
-We've used one of these for several years for our malamutes and they work just fine--although they are not chew resistant!
+- Kiddy pools: If you don't have access (or money to spend) on a specialized dog pool, try one of the more durable, hard plastic kiddy pools.
+We've used one of these for several years for our malamutes and they work just fine--although they are not chew-resistant!
 We leave it filled for easy access any time of day or night--and clean it out every few days.
 The dogs go in it when they feel like it.
-We keep it in a shaded part of the patio and it also serves as a huge water bowl
+We keep it in a shaded part of the patio and it also serves as a huge water bowl.

-- Cooling collars and cooling jackets--these are available in all shapes and sizes and apply cooling directly to the dog's body.
-They're nontoxic and most have tubes that you fill with ice.
-Their recommended usage is for indoors under supervision for obvious reasons like tearing the items to shreds or having another dog do the job
+- Cooling collars and cooling jackets: These are available in all shapes and sizes and apply cooling directly to the dog's body.
+They're non-toxic and most have tubes that you fill with ice.
+Their recommended usage is indoors under supervision for obvious reasons such as tearing the items to shreds or having another dog do the job.

-- Dog misting fans--outdoor dog misting fans are available that require an electrical cord and a hose but can easily cool and mist a dog in a kennel.
+- Dog misting fans: Outdoor dog misting fans are available that require an electrical cord and a hose but can easily cool and mist a dog in a kennel.
 Or you can find cooling misting fans that attach to a leash or are handheld for quick cooling mists for instance on a hike.
-Just make sure to introduce these kinds of appliances to dogs slowly to avoid them becoming fearful of them as much like with spraying a dog with a hose, not all dogs like water on them at first
+Just make sure to introduce these kinds of appliances to dogs slowly to avoid them becoming fearful of them as much as spraying a dog with a hose, not all dogs like water on them at first.

 Make sure your dog has the things necessary to protect himself or herself on hot days: